Filing a Right-to-Know Request with the Town of Raymond

 Any information that exists in electronic format that does not have redactable information (i.e. information that would fall under exceptions of the NH Right-to-Know law), may be provided free-of-charge through electronic mail or the delivery of a portable hard drive that conforms to the town’s computer system (i.e. a USB flash drive).
 The requestor is responsible for providing the portable hard drive.

 If the record has information that must be redacted, the town will inform the requester of information of the cost for said information.
-At that point, the requester may amend their request to exclude that information or pay the $0.50 per copy cost.
+At that point, the requester may amend their request to exclude that information or pay the 50 cents per copy cost as stated above.

 Raw Materials and Working Documents: Raw materials (tapes, notes) used to compile official minutes are public records so long as they are retained.
 Preliminary documents are public documents even if they are not in final form unless they are exempt for some other reason (see exceptions list below).